blog-banner-image

 2

-There’s undeniable intrigue in careers related to forensic science.
-Trained to see evidence invisible to the naked eye, these laboratory crime fighters use the rigorous powers of observation, inference, and research-based analyses to reconstruct (often violent) events and put criminals behind bars.
 Forensic scientists and forensic science technicians receive ample on-the-job training.
 Before seeking employment, most pursue college degrees in forensics, biology, molecular biology, chemistry, biochemistry, and other hard sciences, choosing specialized coursework in pathology, DNA, criminology, firearms, genetics, fingerprints, toxicology, trace evidence, and other relevant fields.

 The daily responsibilities of forensic scientists vary from standard to specialized.
-O*NET (2023)—an organization sponsored by the U.S. Department of Labor—details some of the common job responsibilities for these professionals.
+O*NET (2024)—an organization sponsored by the U.S. Department of Labor—details some of the common job responsibilities for these professionals.
 Forensic science technicians gather evidence (e.g., bodily fluids, clothing fibers, weapons, soils, plastics, etc); photograph or document findings (i.e., create “certificates of analyses”); analyze evidence using scientific procedures (e.g., scanning electron microscopy, mass spectrometry, liquid chromatography, genetic fingerprinting); visit morgues to examine victims of crime; stay abreast of methodological and technological developments in the field; compare evidence with digital records; liaise with experts in law, medicine, ballistics, metallurgy, handwriting, electronics, and other fields; create presentations for conferences; and testify as expert witnesses in court.

-As for work environments, many forensic scientists work for the federal government—the highest-paying employer according to the Bureau of Labor Statistics (BLS) in 2022—although local governments are actually the top-employing organization in this field.
+As for work environments, many forensic scientists work for the federal government—the highest-paying employer according to the Bureau of Labor Statistics (BLS) in 2023—although local governments are actually the top-employing organization in this field.
 Finally, before seeking jobs in the upper echelons of the discipline, many forensic science professionals choose to become nationally certified through agencies accredited by the Forensic Specialties Accreditation Board (FSAB).

 Read on for a more granular look at the salary prospects and steps to becoming a forensic scientist, including typical education, program accreditation, and professional certification options.

-Forensic Scientist Career Outlook
+Forensic Scientist Career Outlook and Salary Details

 In more detailed terms, here are the salary percentiles in this occupation in the US: